ChrissyBeans/ChrissyBeans/README.md

 <p align=center> I'm friendly!!
 I'm just awkward/shy.
 If you approach me kindly I will return it!
 And if you're friends with the people I sit with, you can C+H with me, even if I don't know you!
 (That being said, please don't cover me if you're not friended!)
 All green names are welcome to sit with me !

+<p align=center> by the way even if I have fandom IWC on my avatar, fellow enjoyers of the media can int!
+I'm just wary cuz I know there are can be weirdos or whatnot in fandoms like Sprunki +etc.

 <p align=center> Even if we never talk ily green names /p

 *<p align=center>* Please stop eating my fruit if I have any in general. /lh